ppizarro/my.vim/README.md

 # Introduction

-My init.vim configuration, plugins and some other vim useful stuff (mainly taken from [Practical Vim: Edit Text at the Speed of Thought](http://pragprog.com/book/dnvim/practical-vim)).
+My init.vim configuration, plugins and some other vim useful stuff.

 # Installation